 Now that the Dust Has Settled – The Political Landscape in Washington

-Presented by: Steven Hayes, Senior Writer for The Weekly Standard and Fox News Contributor
+Presented by: Stephen Hayes, Senior Writer for The Weekly Standard and Fox News Contributor

 Stephen F. Hayes is a senior writer at The Weekly Standard and a FOX News contributor, where he is a regular member of the “FOX News All-Stars" on the network's signature news broadcast, Special Report with Bret Baier.

 Hayes is the author of two New York Times best sellers: The Connection: How al Qaeda’s Collaboration with Saddam Hussein Has Endangered America and Cheney: The Untold Story of America’s Most Powerful and Controversial Vice President.

 His work has been featured in The Wall Street Journal, The Washington Post, The New York Times, The Los Angeles Times, Reason, National Review and many other publications.
 Hayes has written extensively about national politics, international affairs and the country’s current political leadership.
 He was the first to report that Mitt Romney was preparing to select Paul Ryan as his running-mate and broke a series of stories related to the attacks on US facilities in Benghazi, Libya.

 Syndicated columnist Charles Krauthammer said of Hayes' work on Benghazi: "if it doesn't win the National Magazine Award, the award ought to be repealed."
 The late Robert Novak called Hayes a must-read reporter on Washington and national affairs.